 - Submit all required admissions credentials (high school transcripts or GED test record; ACT, SAT, Compass Exam and/or Advanced Placement (AP) scores; and immunization record) by July 15.

-- Meet with the intended major (degree program) advisor before August 1.
+- Meet with the advisor for the intended major (degree program) before August 1.

-- Sign a degree program contract with the intended major advisor during the initial advising session (to be held before August 1).
+- Sign a degree program contract with the advisor for the intended major during the initial advising session (to be held before August 1).

 Please be advised that your continued participation in the Act 1014 program requires many responsibilities on your part, including your agreement to:

-- Never change the major, minor, concentrations, or emphasis of your degree program after your Act 1014 contract is signed.
+- Never change the major, minor, concentration, or emphasis of your degree program after your Act 1014 contract is signed.